thooks1203/echodeed/DEMO_SCRIPT.md

 ### **If they say "Let me think about it":**
 1. Send ECHODEED_GUIDE.md for review
 2. Offer to present to full admin team
-3. Connect them with Dr. Harris at Eastern Guilford (reference)
+3. Connect them with existing pilot school principal (reference available)
 4. Schedule follow-up in 1 week
 5. Provide trial access credentials